EU blocks export of AstraZeneca COVID-19 vaccines to Australia | DW | 04.03.2021

 According to the Associated Press, an EU official, who asked to remain anonymous, confirmed the report on the vaccine block that first appeared in the Financial Times

-The decision marks the first time that the EU used its COVID-19 vaccine export ban.
+The ban is believed to be the first time that the EU implemented its COVID-19 vaccine exports ban.

-The bloc had issued an export control system a month ago amid shortages of vaccine doses in the early stages of its inoculation campaign which started in late December.
+The bloc issued an export control system a month ago amid shortages of vaccine doses in the early stages of its inoculation campaign.

-The EU hopes the mechanism will ensure drug manufacturers respect their contractual obligations to the bloc before commercial exports can be approved.
+The EU hoped the mechanism ensures drug manufacturers respect their contractual obligations to the bloc before commercial exports can be approved.